-A request for exemption, which is not subject to any time limit, may be filed using the form provided for this purpose available on the EUIPO website.
-All the arguments and evidence the requestor deems necessary to support the claims made must be submitted together with the request.
+Any request for exemption, which is not subject to any time limit, should be filed using the form provided for this purpose available on the Office's website.
+All the arguments and evidence the requester deems necessary to support the claims must be filed together with that request.
 The Office will decide on the basis of that request.

-Decisions of the Executive Director rejecting the exemption requested can be appealed before the General Court of the European Union under Article 263(4) TFEU.
+That decision might be appealed before the General Court of the European Union under the conditions laid down in Article 263(4) TFEU.